jk-truong/CareDriversAPI/README.md

 Some improvements:
 - Touch up the UI.
 - Fix the rotation bugs with the mapview.
-- Maybe there is a better way to access the ride object for the ride detailsfragment, right now I have it iterating through the whole list of rides until the tripId matches.
 - There's some deprecated stuff that I would like to update.
 - Clean up some of the code in the RideDetailsFragment (adding the map functions made it messy).
 - A few other things that I should fix but don't know that I should fix.